jsween/pythonPractice/README.md

 ### Exercise 2
 This is a simple program for a user to enter 2 numbers.
 This checks if the numbers are even or odd.
 Then check if the first number is divisible by the second number

+### Exercise 3
+This program has the user enter a maximum number and gives a list of numbers less than the user's number.